 Malika Ali Harding serves a community of cultural enthusiasts as a writer, filmmaker, and independent curator.
 She produces environments that foster deeper dialogues and enable dimensioned conversations, bringing together a global group of fresh thinkers.
 An alumna of Howard University in Washington, DC and the American Film Institute Conservatory in Los Angeles, CA, she seeks connection with writers, artists, brands, and organizations comfortable with dissent, unafraid of new thought, and ready to cross-exam conventional truths.

 Her projects include...

-Story Rebels a nomadic community organized around events that celebrate the art of story.
-Set to launch in 2018 with the aim of facilitating deeper public engagement with the places we inhabit and the authors who take us to distant quarters.
+Story Rebels inspired events that celebrate the art of story and locale.
+Launching early 2018 in Amsterdam, the Netherlands to facilitate deeper public engagement with the places we inhabit and the authors and artists who take us to the farthest corners of the world.

 Curatorious an online journal profiling emerging voices in contemporary art through interviews, essays, and portraiture.